 ‘Publication is the Auction’ immediately introduces the speaker’s thoughts on publication.
 She clearly despises it.
 She feels that to have one’s works published is the same as auctioning off one’s mind.
 In other words, she finds it repulsive to put a price tag on someone’s thoughts.
 In the last two lines of this stanza, she reveals that not even poverty can justify that auctioning off of one’s mind.
 This indicates that the speaker thinks that it is wrong for someone to make money from their thoughts.
 She believes that ideas are meant to be kept private and that not even poverty could induce her to auction off her mind in the form of publishing her works.

 From Our Garret go

 Than invest- Our Snow-

-With this stanza, the speaker reveals that she would rather die without having published a single one of her works, than to make money off of her writing.
-She says that if she were to die without having published any of her thoughts, that she would “go White- Unto the White Creator” which means that she would be unblemished as she came face to face with her Creator.
+With this stanza, the speaker reveals that she would rather die without publishing a single one of her works than making money off of her writing.
+She says that if she were to die without having published any of her thoughts, she would “go White- Unto the White Creator,” which means that she would be unblemished as she came face to face with her Creator.

 Thought belong to Him who gave it-